 Why Consider Brussels Sprouts For Your Health?

 You may remember Brussels sprouts as those small, round veggies that ended up on your plate as a child.
+Like most children, you probably didn’t want to eat them or cringe at the way they smelled while cooking.

 Despite these little drawbacks, however, they were put on your plate for good reason: they’re actually one of the world’s healthiest foods, making them a diet necessity.